RetroAchievements/docs/docs/developer-docs/devquests.md

 3. Sets intended for World Traveler do not stack with other quests based around developing new content.
 4. English translation patches will not disqualify a game from this quest.
 5. Hacks and homebrew do not count towards the quest.
 Unlicensed titles may count as long as they aren't blatant bootleg ports or hacks of another game.
 If you're unsure if a game is valid, ask!
-6. If a game was released in English on a platform, but was ported to another platform with no English version, half credit may be granted for the port on the platform that has no English release.
+6. If a game was released in English on a system, but was ported to another system with no English version, half credit may be granted for the port on the system that has no English release.
-7. Games that only released in English on unsupported platforms will receive full credit.
+7. Games that only released in English on unsupported systems will receive full credit.

 ### 009 [Launch Party!](https://retroachievements.org/game/15937)

 ![DQ009](https://retroachievements.org/Images/048656.png)

 **Type**: Set Creation
-**Goal**: Develop a set for a newly supported console within 6 months of RA support
+**Goal**: Develop a set for a newly supported system within 6 months of RA support
 **Repeatable**: No

 - Must be a full set (to the extent of the games capabilities, See Watara vs PSP)
-- Smaller consoles may be ruled ineligible
+- Smaller systems may be ruled ineligible

 #### Current Launch Party Promotion Windows:

-- Nintendo GameCube: 2024-07-15 through 2025-01-15
+- There are currently no eligible systems

 ### 010 [It Takes Two](https://retroachievements.org/game/15939)